TrungDuongNguyen/JobApp/README.md

 4. Access the frontend on `http://localhost:3000` and backend API on `http://localhost:8000`.

+## Setup Instructions(Using Docker)

+1. Clone the repository.
+2. Navigate to the `Jobapp` directory and run `docker-compose up --build`

 ### Frontend:
 - **[Next.js](https://nextjs.org/)**: A React-based framework for server-side rendering and building web applications.
 - **[ApexCharts](https://apexcharts.com/)**: A modern charting library.